Boeing 307 Stratoliner: Development

-In 1935, Pan American Airways, United Airlines, American Airlines, Eastern Air Lines, and Transcontinental & Western Air (T&WA) had each signed a contract with Douglas to develop the forty-passenger DC-4 (later known as the DC-4E).
+In 1935, Pan American Airways, United Airlines, American Airlines, Eastern Air Lines, and Transcontinental & Western Air (TWA) had each signed a contract with Douglas to develop the forty-passenger DC-4 (later known as the DC-4E).
 Each company contributed $100,000 to development costs and agreed to not operate other aircraft with a maximum weight of 43000 to 75000 lbs for revenue service.
 Due to development problems and poor performance, all of the airlines dropped out of the DC-4 program and cancelled their orders, but a requirement for a large four-engine airliner remained.

-Donald Webb Tomlinson at T&WA carried out five years of high altitude flight research, with a Northrop Gamma and a Douglas DC-1, which helped determine that T&WA would need a four-engine airliner with a pressurized cabin.
+Donald Webb Tomlinson at TWA carried out five years of high altitude flight research, with a Northrop Gamma and a Douglas DC-1, which helped determine that TWA would need a four-engine airliner with a pressurized cabin.
 During this period, he also test-flew the XB-17 and determined that it would provide an ideal basis for an airliner, and so Boeing was approached with the idea.
 A ceiling of at least 16000 ft was required both to avoid summertime "chop" over the Rocky Mountains and to allow the aircraft to fly around the thunderstorms that can sometimes block mountain passes, which meant a pressurized cabin would be the most comfortable for passengers on long flights.
 In 1935, Boeing then designed a four-engine airliner using components from the Boeing Model 299 B-17 Flying Fortress heavy bomber as the Model 307.
 It combined the wings, tail, rudder, undercarriage, and engines from the B-17 with a new, much larger pressurized circular–cross-section fuselage with a maximum diameter of 138 in.

 The pressurization system required extensive testing, which was carried out over many months, progressively increasing the air pressure after each successful test, and each time, the highly polished fuselage was coated with soapy water while the fuselage was pressurized, for workers to look for the bubbles that would indicate a leak, much like testing a bicycle inner tube.

-Before the first aircraft had rolled out, T&WA's chief engineer discovered that the extruded metal tubing used for the wing spars was defective, with stress corrosion cracks produced by cold rolling the tubing to increase tensile strength.
-Affected aircraft included the prototype, the first Pan Am machine, and some early production B-17s, and this resulted in T&WA having to have their engineers inspect every tube that was to be incorporated into their aircraft.
+Before the first aircraft had rolled out, TWA's chief engineer discovered that the extruded metal tubing used for the wing spars was defective, with stress corrosion cracks produced by cold rolling the tubing to increase tensile strength.
+Affected aircraft included the prototype, the first Pan Am machine, and some early production B-17s, and this resulted in TWA having to have their engineers inspect every tube that was to be incorporated into their aircraft.